wpilibsuite/allwpilib/telemetry/doc/python.md

 The primary entry points are:

-- `telemetry.Telemetry` for root-level logging
+- `telemetry.log()` and related root-level functions for root-level logging
 - `telemetry.TelemetryTable` for grouped logging under a normalized path
 - `telemetry.TelemetryLoggable` or any object with a `log_to(table)` method for table-valued objects
 - `telemetry.TelemetryRegistry` for backend registration, warning hooks, and test setup